Beta polytopes and Poisson polyhedra: $f$-vectors and angles: Introduction and main results

-Unless otherwise stated, in all results on beta polytopes the parameter $\beta$ satisfies $\beta\geq -1$, where the value $\beta=-1$ corresponds to the uniform distribution on the unit sphere $\bS^{d-1}$.
-We are interested in various characteristics of the beta polytopes $P_{n,d}^\beta$.
+Unless otherwise stated, in all results on beta polytopes the parameters $d\in \N$ and $n\in\N$ satisfy $n\geq d+1$ (so that $P_{n,d}^\beta$ has full dimension $d$ a.s.), while the parameter $\beta$ satisfies $\beta\geq -1$.
+The value $\beta=-1$ corresponds to the uniform distribution on the unit sphere $\bS^{d-1}$.
+We are interested in computing expected values of various characteristics of the beta polytopes $P_{n,d}^\beta$.

-Given a polytope $P\subset\R^d$, we denote by $\cF_k(P)$, $k\in\{0,1,\ldots,d-1\}$, the set of $k$-dimensional faces of $P$ and by $f_k(P)=|\cF_k(P)|$ their total number.
-Note that the random polytopes considered in the present paper are \textit{simplicial}, that is, all of their faces are simplices, with probability $1$.
+Given a polytope $P\subset\R^d$, we denote by $\cF_k(P)$, where $k\in\{0,\ldots,d\}$, the set of $k$-dimensional faces of $P$ and by $f_k(P)=|\cF_k(P)|$ their total number.
+Note that the random beta and beta' polytopes considered in the present paper are \textit{simplicial}, that is, all of their faces are simplices, with probability $1$.
 If $F$ is a face of $P$, let $\beta(F,P)$ (respectively, $\gamma(F,P)$) be the internal (respectively, external) solid angle at $F$.
 The normalization is chosen so that the solid angle of the full space is equal to $1$.
 For convenience of the reader, we collect the necessary background information from convex and stochastic geometry in Section~\ref{sec:facts}.

 \begin{theorem}[Expected $f$-vector] For every $k\in \{0,1,\ldots, d-1\}$, the expected number of $k$-dimensional faces of $P_{n,d}^\beta$ is given by